Thousands of furnished rentals to book online

 Istanbul is one of the world's oldest and most fascinating cities.
 The Bosporus divides this beautiful town into the biggest transcontinental city in the world, which allows visitors to experience both Asia and Europe simultaneously.

 Moving to Istanbul is a great decision to make and can be an incredible life experience.
 Once called Constantinople, this city is an important trade route on both land and sea.
 Due to its rich history and unique location the city has a combination of architecture from the Byzantine and Ottoman Empires alike, as well as modern architecture found only in this metropolis.
-Vibrant nightlife, fresh food markets and a culture rich in tradition and sustained values are also part of this ancient town, filled with mystery and unbelievable legacy.
-There are many apartments for rent in Istanbul and finding one can be done in a few simple steps, but be aware that most rentals do not include maintenance and utility costs.
-Even so Istanbul is generally much cheaper than any other major European cities.
-That said, in Istanbul apartments for rent long term usually have an advance deposit of two months, which you should factor in to your budget.
-Here are a few notes on the city's most popular regions …
+Vibrant nightlife, fresh food markets and a culture rich in tradition.
+Sustained values are also part of this ancient town, filled with mystery and unbelievable legacy.
+There are many furnished apartments for rent in Istanbul and finding one can be done in a few simple steps.
+Istanbul is generally much cheaper than any other major European city.
+Istanbul's furnished apartments for rent long term usually have an advance deposit of two months, which you should factor in to your budget.
+Here are a few notes on the city's most popular regions, Trace and Anatolia …